darbyjohnston/toucan/README.md

 Notes:
 * The "-" tells toucan to use standard out instead of an output file.
 * The "-raw" option specifies the pixel format of the frames.
 This should match the "-pix_fmt" option given to FFmpeg.
-One exception to this is that the toucan options do not specify the endian, the endian of the current machine is used.
-So for example the option "-raw rgbaf16" might match the FFmpeg option "-pix_fmt rgbaf16le".
+One exception to this is the toucan options do not specify the endian, the endian of the current machine is used.
+So for example the toucan option "-raw rgbaf16" might match the FFmpeg option "-pix_fmt rgbaf16le" for the current machine.
 * The "-y" flag tells FFmpeg to overwrite the output file.
-* The "-f" flag tells FFmpeg the input is raw video frames.
+* The "-f rawvideo" flag tells FFmpeg the input is raw video frames.
-* The "-pix_fmt" option specifies the input pixel format as described above.
+* The "-pix_fmt rgba" option specifies the input pixel format as described above.
-* The "-size" options specifies the size of the input frames.
-The toucan can print the image size of a timeline with the "-print_size" option.
+* The "-s 1280x720" option specifies the size of the input frames.
+Toucan can be used to find the image size of a timeline with the "-print_size" option.
-* The "-r" option specfies the frame rate.
-The toucan can print the rate of a timeline with the "-print_rate" option.
+* The "-r 24" option specfies the frame rate.
+Toucan can be used to find the frame rate of a timeline with the "-print_rate" option.
 * The "-i pipe:" option tells FFmpeg to use standard input.
 * Finally, "output.mov" specifies the output movie file.